pulumi/pulumi-hugo/themes/default/content/blog/project-config-mvp/index.md

 ### Project level configuration values

 Pulumi has always had the concept of [configuration per stack](/docs/intro/concepts/config/), and the changes for project level configuration haven't fundamentally changed that.
-You can still set config for stacks via the the `pulumi config` CLI command, or by editing the `Pulumi.<stack>.yaml` file.
-Project level config just gives you the possibility to set default values for all stacks in your `Pulumi.yaml`.
+You can still set config for stacks via the `pulumi config` CLI command, or by editing the `Pulumi.<stack>.yaml` file.
+Project level config just gives you the ability to set default values for all stacks in your `Pulumi.yaml`.

 A common request we get for this is making sure that all stacks use the same AWS region, or don't have default providers enabled.
 You can now do this by setting these in your `Pulumi.yaml`.